Martin has been a software developer for many years. This is mixed with a passion for retro machines and game,

 The model A had 16KB of RAM, the Model B sported 32KB of RAM, and the Model B+ released in 1985 sported a whopping 64KB of RAM.
 In it's later life there were even B+ models with a massive 128k of RAM.

-In one aspect is was certainly ahead of it's time; the built in BASIC language was very impressive, and one of the reasons why many schools used the machine as a teaching and learning tool.
+In one aspect it was certainly ahead of its time; the built-in BASIC language was very impressive, and one of the reasons why many schools used the machine as a teaching and learning tool.

 It was possible to create code procedures with BBC Basic using PROC and ENDPROC, CASE statements were available and even error handling functions were included.
 All of this back in 1981 on a home computer was pretty impressive stuff!

-Typing code listings was easy enough on the 64 key QWERTY typewriter style keyboard, which also had ten function keys and a set of cursor keys.
+Typing code listings were easy enough on the 64 key QWERTY typewriter-style keyboard, which also had ten function keys and a set of cursor keys.